spencerjbeckwith/bionicle/README.md

     - These actions must then be re-distributed to all clients, including the one that made it, so the randomness is uniform on all clients
         - Then, different status/move/mask/etc. implementations can use an action's randomness freely
 - Where will the differences lie in BattleController and Battler, when they are puppets or not?

+# Other Notes
+- The testing for this game is, well... quite lacking.
+Yes, I test big concepts, but not every case.
+Many tests do multiple things at once, too, though hopefully if they fail they'd be trivial to figure out.
+    - The problem comes from so many use cases and so many nested promises.
+For example, not every possible rejection is tested, as it probably should be.
+    - It's kinda hard to write all these tests by myself, so I'm just sticking to the real big picture for now.
+- Battler and Action classes form a circular dependency and I don't believe it can be fixed without a *lot* of coaxing and finagling.
+TypeScript needs to load the types of Battler and Action, and even though their constructors aren't present in the compiled JavaScript, rollup still throws an error because of the module loading.
+Neither can depend solely on the other, as both *must* use each other's types in the type annotations.
+    - Maybe there is a way to fix this, but its beyond me for now.
+You'll just have to cope with a circular dependency warning.